-Vertical mixing must only be carried out where all prerequisites listed in the Guidelines for the Vertical Mixing of Soil on Former Broad-acre Agricultural Land (EPA 2003) are satisfied.
+Vertical mixing must only be carried out where all prerequisites listed in Guidelines for the Vertical Mixing of Soil on Former Broad-acre Agricultural Land (EPA 2003) are satisfied.
+These guidelines are available from Statutory guidelines: www.epa.nsw.gov.au/your-environment/contaminated-land/managing-contaminated-land/statutory-guidelines.